ConYel/my_site_two/README.md

 You have power over your mind - not outside events.
 Realize this, and you will find strength.
 ― Marcus Aurelius

+Fun is like life insurance; the older you get, the more it costs.
+― Kin Hubbard